Contrast-Security-OSS/docs/content/installation/setup/OnboardApplications.md

 <!--
 title: "Enabling Application Servers with Contrast"
 description: "High-level overview for adding the Contrast agent to applications."
-tags: "agent installation TeamServer onboarding application" -->
+tags: "setup agent installation TeamServer onboarding application" -->

 ## Identify an application server to enable with Contrast